ngMachina/ngCourse2/migrate/ng-upgrade/bootstrap.md

 }
 ```

-The following file bootstraps an Angular 1/2 hybrid application:
+The following file bootstraps an AngularJS/Angular hybrid application:

 ```javascript
 // Import the upgradeAdapter singleton